IzeLeam/GhostELFLoader/README.md

   * Clear separation between parsing, mapping, relocation, resolution and execution to facilitate unit testing and targeted experiments.

-## Intended research scenarios

-ISOS Loader is a laboratory tool intended to support the following scenarios:

-* Authorized red-team exercises where actions are monitored and constrained by rules of engagement.
-* Blue-team detection research to benchmark host and network sensors against in-memory techniques.
-* Academic studies of loader internals and mitigation effectiveness.
-* Forensic research to design techniques that detect or reconstruct in-memory-only payload execution.

 ## Build & test (high level)

 The repository includes a conventional build system and a test harness designed for safe execution in an isolated environment.
 Recommended high-level steps: